Skip to content Skip to footer

 IMMEDIATE RELIEF

-We transform tourists into an active volunteer workforce.
-By organizing high-frequency cleanups in pollution hotspots, we generate immediate, measurable data and waste reduction.
+We transform the watersports community into an active volunteer workforce.
+By organizing high-frequency clean-ups in pollution hotspots, we don't just generate immediate relief—we gather the critical, measurable pollution data needed to force local change.

 SYSTEMIC INCENTIVE